The Krantzkloof Nature Reserve is one of those places I drive past all the time, but barely take the time to explore.

 (Subscribe to our YouTube Channel for our latest travel videos!)

 The Krantzkloof Nature Reserve

-A little while ago, we approached Salomon South Africa with the idea of putting together a few adventures for them on our travel site kwendatravel.com.
-The idea was that their team were looking to promote some of the brand’s hiking gear and needed a platform to do so.
+A little while ago, we approached Salomon South Africa with the idea of putting together a few hiking adventures around South Africa.
+They were looking to promote some of the brand’s new hiking gear and needed a platform to do so.
+And so it started…

 Considering Salomon host the Molweni Trail Run every year in the Krantzkloof Nature Reserve, we figured that this was a great place to start.
 So we blocked out a weekend in the calendar, grabbed some Salomon gear and headed for the trails.

 On the edge

 We left the house at first light in the hope that we would watch sunrise from one of the view sites in the reserve.
 The lighting conditions are fantastic at this time of the day as the sun hits the crags in the gorge at just the right angle.

 Speaking of crags, if you’re going to visit the Krantzkloof Nature Reserve then prepare to find yourself on the edge of a few.
 Most of the hiking trails skirt along an edge of sorts.
 These generally have no hand rails or safety barriers so take care if you’re hiking in windy conditions, with children…or with me (I tend to be scared of heights).

 As we meandered along the many trails the one thing that really struck me about the Krantzkloof Nature Reserve is the sheer number of waterfalls that are around.
 It’s as if all the rivers in KwaZulu-Natal decided to converge on this one gorge at the same time and then leap off the edge together.